How to keep your money safe overseas

 Nothing kills the holiday vibe quicker than losing money.
-So we've put together a few tips to help you keep your money safe when you travel.
+Here are some tips to keep your money safe when you’re travelling.

 It’s inevitable—you'll need cash when you travel.
-Even though card facilities are increasing at a great rate around the world, some merchants insist on cash (e.g. buses, taxis, tuk-tuks, food outlets) – while others simply don’t have the option.
+Even though card facilities are increasing at a great rate around the world, some merchants still insist on cash (e.g. buses, taxis, tuk-tuks, food outlets) – while others simply don’t have the option.

 When using an ATM, be mindful of your safety.
 If someone follows you to a dark, secluded ATM, use your common sense.
-Ensure you do your dealings somewhere well-lit and out in the open.
+Make sure you do your dealings somewhere well lit and out in the open.

-Never—ever—take out too much cash.
-How much is that?
-How much can you afford to lose?
+Again, don’t take out too much cash.
 If losing the amount you’ve just withdrawn will ruin your trip, you’re taking out more than you need.

 While some cash is a necessity, it’s often safer to use a credit card or travel card instead (at least where cards are accepted).

-Unlike cash, if your card gets lost or stolen, you can block it immediately in the NAB Mobile Banking app, NAB Internet Banking, or by calling us.
-It becomes useless to the thief.
+Unlike cash, if your card gets lost or stolen, you can block it immediately in the NAB app, NAB Internet Banking, or by calling us.
+It becomes useless if it falls into the wrong hands.
 And you haven't lost your money.

 If you’ve got more than one card, don’t carry them together – otherwise you risk losing both.
 If your hotel room has a safe, leave one locked away while keeping the other in hand.
-If your cards are kept together, you’ll lose them together.

-A money belt's a common travel accessory.
+A money belt is a common travel accessory.
 Designed to be worn out of sight, they’re good for carrying cash and valuable documents.

-Don't confuse a money belt with a bum-bag which you wear in plain view.
+But don’t confuse a money belt with a bum-bag, which you wear in plain view.
 No one should know you’re wearing a money belt, so don’t overfill it or wear it over your clothes.

 Whether it’s cash or a card, scatter your money around.
-Keep some in a backpack or handbag, some in luggage, and some on your person.
-Just remember where you put it all!
+Keep some in a backpack or handbag, some in luggage and some on your person.
+But just remember where you put it all.